lucasthormann/lucasthormann.github.io/README.md

 # ***Resume Website***
-* This software is my first attempt to create a website.
+* This software is my first attempt at creating a website.
 I've decided to implement it in the form of a resume for utility sake.

 **Clone Repo**
 ```